DeepSeek V4: Enterprise Reasoning and Agentic Sovereignty

 Addressing NIS2 and DORA Requirements

-- Auditability: The model’s transparent API and support for local logging allow for the detailed audit trails required by BaFin under the DORA framework.
+- Auditability: The model's transparent API and support for local logging enable the kind of detailed audit trails that BaFin and EU regulators expect under DORA.

 - Operational Control: Enterprises maintain full control over versioning and updates, preventing the "model drift" that often plagues public API services.